 Day 3 Inverness (1B)

 Welcome to the Highlands of Scotland.
-Explore the legend of Loch Ness and learn about the history of the mysterious lake creature.
-Drive alongside the famous lake ending with a visit to Urquhart Castle, or opt to experience the infamous "loch" by boat.
-In the afternoon, visit Culloden Moor, famous for the Jacobite rising of 1745.
-Continue to Cairngorms National Park and enjoy a CEO-led hike in Glemore Forest ending in Loch Morlich Beach.
-Opt to go kayaking or canoeing or to visit a reindeer farm with a ranger.
-Return to Inverness for the evening.
+This morning, visit Cairngorms National Park and enjoy a CEO-led hike in Glenmore Forest, ending in Loch Morlich Beach.
+Opt to go kayaking or to visit a reindeer farm with a ranger.

 Day 4 Inverness/Fort William (1B, 1L)